Key Takeaways:

 To keep yourself and your property legally compliant, you'll need to firmly grasp the state's landlord-tenant laws like the Fair Housing Act.
 But should you need expert help, The Maryland and Delaware Group PM can step in.
 We provide property owners with full-service property management services.
 Get in touch today to get started!

 Disclaimer: Please note that the information provided in this blog is intended for general guidance and should not be considered as a replacement for professional legal advice.
-It is important to be aware that laws pertaining to property management may change, rendering this information outdated by the time you read it.
+It is important to be aware that laws pertaining to property management may change, rendering this information outdated by the time you read it Please consult an attorney or the Maryland Attorney General's Office if you have any further legal queries.